 • Laparoscopy: A laparoscopy is an invasive procedure in which a small camera is inserted into the abdomen through a tiny incision.
 This allows the doctor to see if there are any lesions or fibroids inside the uterus.

 • Biopsy: Adenomyosis is diagnosed with a biopsy of the uterine muscle.
 This involves taking a tissue sample from inside your uterus and sending it to a lab for testing.
-Unfortunately, this can only be done after a hysterectomy, so isn’t a good option if you are not done having children.
+Unfortunately, this can only be done after a hysterectomy, so it isn’t a good option if you are not done having children.

 Similarities: